E3SM-Project/Omega/components/omega/doc/design/IOStreams.md

 where the model is re-run over the same interval (eg during testing or repeating a failed run), the user must specify the desired behavior when an output file of the same name already exists.
-A minimum set of options should include over-writing (replacing) the file, appending to the existing file, or exiting with an error message.
+A minimum set of options should include replacing the file, overwriting portions of a file (eg specific time slices), appending to the existing file, or exiting with an error message.

 ### 2.11 Desired: Time averaging